Greenere/greenpage/README.md

 - other supported locale
 - legacy unlocalized file if present

-## Node editor
+## Editor

-The project includes a dev-only node editor for creating and editing:
+The project includes an editor for creating and editing:

 - node content
 - explicit graph relations
 - node metadata
+- the bio page
 - new nodes from templates
 - new domains